rsolter/rsolter.github.io/_posts/2019-10-05-Monthly_Bike_Forecast_ETS.md

 ## Background

-I’ve always love biking.
+I’ve always loved biking.
 At age 18, I rode my bike 140 miles with a few friends one summer to Chicago, sleeping outside along the way.
 At age 29, I took a much less advised trip from DC to NYC on Dec, 28th trying to make it to Brooklyn in 3 days for a NYE party.
 It was below freezing